sprintertech/sprinter-sdk/docs/docs/03-sdk/03-class-reference.md

 - `account`: Targeted account address.
 - `tokens`: An optional array of fungible token objects.
-- `options?: FetchOptions`: An optional parameter for configuring the request.
-It can include headers, credentials, or any other custom fetch settings.
+- `options?: FetchOptions`: Optional fetch options to configure how the request is made.

 #### Returns